gagneurlab/wBuild/wbuild/demo/Scripts/Analysis1/040_Markdown/010_Readme.md

-#And btw. all makrdowns get automatically included
+# Write native markdown files
+All makrdowns files in project Scripts directory will be automatically included into the output html.